 Borage oil is an extract made from the seeds of the Borago officinalis plant.

-Borage oil is prized for its high gamma linoleic acid (GLA) content.
+Borage oil is prized for its high gamma linolenic acid (GLA) content.
 It’s thought that this fatty acid can help reduce inflammation tied to many diseases.

 Read on to learn more about the oil’s potential benefits, as well as drawbacks and limitations.
-Discuss these with your doctor before using it to treat any condition.
+Discuss these with your doctor before using borage oil to treat any health condition.

 About the borage plant

-Borage oil has shown promise in clinical research for the following uses:
+Borage seed oil is thought to hold promise for the following uses:

 - breast pain